huangwei-pku/huangwei-pku.github.io/research.md

 **Economic Conditions and Mortality: Evidence from 200 Years of Data.** with David Cutler and Adriana Lleras-Muney.

 **Beyond Money: Time Costs as a Determinant of Healthcare Utilization.** with Xiangyuan Ding, Yuqi Ta and Yi Zhou.
-(Under Review)

 **Connecting the Elderly: Health Benefits and Social Support from Broadband China Policy.** with Qingyuan Li, Xiaoyan Lei, and Yan Shen.
 (Under Review)